HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cm-12-1/index.md

 ## OPS Implementation

-TODO: does ACF OCIO have anything for this ?
+TODO: does ACF Tech have anything for this ?

-### Control Orgination:
+### Control Origination:

-Hybrid with cloud.gov and ACF OCIO
+Hybrid with IaaS vendor and ACF Tech

 ### Related Content